Structured Rego

 When creating a new Policy, if this value is not defined, it will be automatically generated.

-Policy ID is viewed and can be updated from the Policy Details tab.
+The Policy ID can be viewed and updated from the Policy Details tab.

 nameThe name of the Policy as it will appear within the Platform.